secureCodeBox/documentation/docs/contributing/integrating-a-scanner/parser-dir.md

 # SPDX-License-Identifier: Apache-2.0

 title: parser (Directory)
+sidebar_position: 6
 ---

-This directory contains the parser for your scanner to transform the results of your scanner to *Findings* (see: [Finding | secureCodeBox](/docs/api/finding)).
+This directory contains the parser for your scanner to transform the results of your scanner to _Findings_ (see: [Finding | secureCodeBox](/docs/api/finding)).

 ## Dockerfile